shashankmadala/my-lumin-website/codebase.md

                   <Star className="w-5 h-5 text-white" />
                 </div>
                 <div>
-                  <h3 className="text-xl font-semibold">Industry Expert Insights</h3>
+                  <h3 className="text-xl font-semibold">Insights from a Leading AI Infrastructure Company</h3>
-                  <p className="text-blue-100">Hear from someone working at the cutting edge of AI technology about real-world applications and future developments.</p>
+                  <p className="text-blue-100">Our guest speaker from <span className='font-bold text-white'>CoreWeave</span>—a company at the forefront of powering large-scale AI and machine learning—will share real-world applications, industry trends, and the future of AI technology.</p>
                 </div>
               </div>